L. L. Zamenhof: Early years

 Zamenhof was born on 15 December 1859, the son of Mark and Rozalia Zamenhof (née Sofer), in the multi-ethnic city of Belostok (now Białystok in Poland).
 At that time, the city was in the Grodno Governorate of the Russian Empire.
-His parents were of Litvak Jewish descent.
-He appears to have been natively bilingual in Yiddish and Russian.
-His father was a teacher of German and French.
+His parents were of Litvak descent and were Jewish.
+He appears to have been natively bilingual in Yiddish and Russian, however according to Zamenhof himself he used to speak mainly in Polish.
+His father was a teacher of French and German.
 From him, Zamenhof learned both languages, as well as Hebrew.
-He also spoke some major languages of Białystok, such as Polish and Belarusian.
+He also spoke Belarusian, which was popular in Białystok.
 Polish became the native language of his children in Warsaw.
 In school, he studied the classical languages Latin, Greek, and Aramaic.
 He later learned some English, though in his own words not very well.
-He had an interest in Lithuanian and Italian and learned Volapük when it came out in 1880.
-By that time, his international language project was already well developed.
+He had an interest in Italian and Lithuanian and learned Volapük when it came out in 1880.
+By that time, his international language project was already well-developed.

-In addition to the Jewish Yiddish-speaking minority, the population of Białystok included Roman Catholic Poles and Eastern Orthodox Russians (mainly government officials), with smaller groups of Belarusians, Germans and other ethnic groups.
+In addition to the Jewish Yiddish-speaking minority, the population of Białystok included Polish Catholics and the Russian Orthodox (the latter of whom were mainly government officials), with smaller groups of Belarusians, Germans and other ethnicities.
 Zamenhof was saddened and frustrated by the many quarrels among these groups.
 He supposed that the main reason for the hate and prejudice lay in the mutual misunderstanding caused by the lack of a common language.
 If such a language existed, Zamenhof postulated, it could play the role of a neutral communication tool between people of different ethnic and linguistic backgrounds.